albarji/teaching-environments/deeplearning/README.md

 ### GPU environment (only Linux, no Mac support for now)

 Make sure you laptop has an nVidia GPU and the [appropriate drivers](www.nvidia.com/Download/index.aspx) for your operative system and GPU card.
-After that, download the [environment file](https://raw.githubusercontent.com/albarji/teaching-environments/master/deeplearning/environment-linux-gpu.yml) to your computer and open a terminal in the same folder.
+After that, download the [environment file](https://raw.githubusercontent.com/albarji/teaching-environments/master/deeplearning/environment-linux-gpu.yml) to your computer (right click -> Save link as...) and open a terminal in the same folder.
 Then type

     conda env create -f environment-linux-gpu.yml